 For more tips on sharpening your pocket knife, read How to Sharpen a Pocket Knife.

-If you are cleaning a multi-tool or Swiss Army style tool, we recommend beginning the scrubbing process by opening a single tool at a time.
-Work through the different tools one by one, opening, scrubbing, and then closing them.
-Once you have cleaned each tool, we prefer to carefully open them all and again scrub and clean the tools and more importantly, the inside of the body.
-This is where the q-tips come in handy, you can use them to clean out the inside area, getting into corners and grooves.
+When cleaning a multi-tool or Swiss Army style knife, begin the scrubbing process by opening a single tool at a time.
+Scrub the tools one by one, then close them.
+Once each is cleaned individually, open them all together and again scrub and clean them and the inside of the body.
+Use the Q-tips to clean out the inside area, getting into corners and grooves.
 Rinse the knife thoroughly and then carefully dry it with a towel.

-Dry the entire tool thoroughly!
-Let it fully air dry!
+Dry the entire tool and let it fully air dry

-Do not disassemble your knife to clean the insides, as this will void the warranty provided by most companies.
+Do not take apart your knife to clean the insides, as this will probably void the warranty given by most companies.
 If you have a serious problem with your tool, most companies have excellent warranties and will fix your tool if you mail it back to them.
 In fact, most of the time if you mail it back, they will fix it, clean and professionally sharpen the blade.
 Not a bad deal!

-Once the knife is thoroughly dried, you are ready to lubricate the pivot, blade and any moving parts.
-There are several options of lubricant that you can use; most are petroleum based products that are the same as any lube you might use for a sewing machine or as gun oil.
+Once the knife is thoroughly dried, it's time to lubricate the pivot, blade and any moving parts.
+There are several kinds of lubricant that you can use; most are petroleum based products that are the same as any lube you might use for a sewing machine or as gun oil.
 While these may work the best, if your knife is also an eating utensil, you may want to consider a food safe lube.
-Again, there are several options of food safe lubricants; we prefer mineral oil, though in a pinch, you could use vegetable oil as well.
+We prefer mineral oil, although you could use vegetable oil as well.

 Wipe it all down

 Apply the lubricant sparingly, dabbing it onto the hinges and moving parts.
-Don't use too much, a little goes a long way here.
-Use the paper towels to wipe off any excess oil from the surface.
-It is a good idea at this point to wipe down the blade, tools, and the handle in order to prevent any future rusting.
-Even if your tool is stainless steel, in the right conditions, or with improper storage, even stainless steel can rust; but, there is no need to go crazy, a small amount will be sufficient.
+A little goes a long way so don't use too much.
+Use paper towels to wipe excess oil from the surface.
+It is a good idea to wipe down the blade, tools and the handle to prevent any future rusting.
+Even if your tool is stainless steel it can rust; but don't go crazy, a small amount will work.

-At this point, if you have a wooden handled knife, it will be especially important to wipe the handle down with some sort of oil; mineral oil is a perfect option, though linseed oil is also preferred by many craftsmen for finishing woodwork.
-There are several food grade products available that would be great options for a wooden handle.
+If you have a wooden handled knife, it it's important to wipe the handle down with oil; mineral oil is perfect, although linseed oil is favored by many craftsmen.

-Lets face it, cleaning your knife is not a difficult process, but it is a very important one.
-Properly caring for your tool not only ensures it will function properly, but it will also help you maintain a higher level of safety.
+Cleaning your knife is not difficult, but it is important.
+Properly caring for your tool not only ensures it will function properly, but it also helps you maintain a higher level of safety.

 What about rust?

-If your blade suffers from rust, you will need to determine how badly it is rusted and how much effort you want to invest into saving it.
+If your blade suffers from rust, first determine how badly it is rusted and how much effort you want to invest in saving it.
 Rust, or iron oxide, begins on the surface of iron or steel.
-However, with sufficient time that rust will begin to move inwards and corrode the metal, causing pitting and ultimately, the complete deterioration of the blade.
+In time rust will move inward and corrode the metal, causing pitting and ultimately the complete deterioration of the blade.
 If the rust seems to be just a thin layer on the surface, then you will likely have great results.

 Begin by cleaning the knife as described above.
 Again, be sure to thoroughly dry the entire tool, as moisture is the root of the problem to begin with.

-There are several products on the market that help with rust removal and are designed specifically for knives.
-We recommend Metal Glo in combination with a green scrubber pad, the sort you use in the kitchen.
+There are several rust removal products on the market that are designed specifically for knives.
+We recommend Metal Glo in combination with a green scrubber pad, like the ones used in the kitchen.
 Apply the Metal Glo directly to the blade or to the scrubber, and massage it in.
 When done, wash the knife again, thoroughly dry and air dry it, and you should be ready to use it.
-Another tool that works well for removing light rust is something like the Rust Eraser - this is a great tool for quickly and easily removing light rust.
+Another tool that works well for removing light rust is something like the Rust Eraser.
+It's great for easily removing light rust.

 Need a new knife?

 Check out the Best Pocket Knife to compare all of the models that we tested.
-For more in-depth information about buying one that suits your needs, read How to Choose the Best Pocket Knife.
+For more in-depth information about buying one that suits your needs, read How to Choose a Pocket Knife.
 For more tips on sharpening, read How to Sharpen a Pocket Knife.